Last updated February 28th, 2022.

 Are Other Singapore Property Developers Good?

 This is not a comprehensive list of every single developer in Singapore.
 Dozens of real estate firms operate in the city.
-And making such a list would be a daunting task to say the least.
+And making such a massive list would be a daunting task to say the least.

 Singaporean companies in general (not just property developers) enjoy high standards.
 Thus, you’re way less likely to encounter any problems here when compared to the rest of Southeast Asia.